-To watch a video that shows how to take your blood with a finger prick test, see www.ndm.ox.ac.uk/covid-19/covid-19-infection-survey/video-guides
+To watch a video that shows how to take your blood with a finger prick test and a video on how to take a swab, see www.ndm.ox.ac.uk/covid-19/covid-19-infection-survey/ video-guides

 The trained survey team member will bring all necessary equipment, including personal protective equipment (PPE) with them to your home for the visit.
 The survey team member will use all the recommended precautions that protect against the virus.